pmglab/KGGSEE/doc/source/detailed_document.rst

 Second, after the gene-based association tests, significant genes by ECS are retained for fine-mapping. ``--multiple-testing`` specifies the method for multiple testing correction: ``bonf`` denotes Bonferroni correction; ``benfdr`` denotes Benjamini–Hochberg FDR; ``fixed`` denotes no correction. ``--p-value-cutoff`` specifies the threshold of the adjusted p-value. ``--top-gene`` specifies the maximum number of genes retained for fine-mapping.
 So, only genes (no more than the specified maximum number) with adjusted p-values lower than the specified threshold are retained for fine-mapping.
 Then, KGGSEE reads the expression file specified by ``--expression-file`` and performs iterative estimation of driver tissues.
 When ``--dese-permu-num`` is omitted, only unadjusted p-values are output.
 The unadjusted p-values are inflated due to selection bias in the iterations, which is only valid for tissue prioritization.
 For phenotype-tissue association tests, add ``--dese-permu-num 100`` for an adjustment by 100 permutations for selection bias and multiple testing.

 Finally, if ``--geneset-db`` is specified, KGGSEE tests if the conditional significant genes are enriched in gene sets of `MSigDB <http://www.gsea-msigdb.org/gsea/msigdb/index.jsp>`_.
-The abbreviations of gene sets are as follow:
+The abbreviations of gene sets are as follows:

     | ``cura``: C2. curated gene sets;
     | ``cgp`` : C2. chemical and genetic perturbations;